Mankato, Minnesota: Climate

 Mankato has a humid continental climate, type Dfa (hot summer subtype).
 Winters are cold, with snow cover (continuous most winter seasons) beginning typically between mid-November and mid-December, ending in March most years.
 However, Mankato often receives less snow than areas to its north and east.
 For example, Minneapolis, 75 mi northeast of Mankato, averages over 54 in of snow per winter season, compared to Mankato's seasonal average of 35 in.
 The coldest month, January, has an average monthly temperature around 14 F. Dangerously low wind-chill temperatures are a significant hazard during the winter months, as Arctic air outbreaks rush into the area from Canada, borne on high winds; this can bring about ground blizzard conditions, especially in nearby rural areas.

 Summers are warm, with occasional but usually brief hot, humid periods, often interspersed with pushes of cooler air from Canada, often preceded by showers and thunderstorms.
-The hottest month, July, has an average monthly temperature around 73 F. Precipitation falls year round, but falls mostly as snow from December to February, sometimes March, and as showers and thunderstorms during the warmer season, from May to September.
+The hottest month, July, has an average monthly temperature of around 73 F. Precipitation falls year round, but falls mostly as snow from December to February, sometimes March, and as showers and thunderstorms during the warmer season, from May to September.
 Mankato's average wettest months are from June to August, with frequent thunderstorm activity.
 Mankato lies on the northern fringe of the central United States’ main tornado belt, with lower risk than in Iowa and Missouri to the south.
 The highest-risk months for severe thunderstorms and (rarely) tornadoes, are May through July.
-However, a very unusual early tornado outbreak affected areas within 20 mi of Mankato on March 29, 1998, when an F3 tornado hit St. Peter, 13 mi to Mankato's north.
+However, a very unusual early tornado outbreak affected areas within 20 mi of Mankato on March 29, 1998, when an F3 tornado hit St. Peter, 13 mi to the north.
 On August 17, 1946, tornadoes struck southwestern areas of Mankato and the town of Wells to the southeast, killing 11 people.

 Demographics

+As of the 2022 American Community Survey, there are 17,605 estimated households in Mankato with an average of 2.31 persons per household.
+The city has a median household income of $61,726.
+Approximately 22.5% of the city's population lives at or below the poverty line.
+Mankato has an estimated 71.1% employment rate, with 37.6% of the population holding a bachelor's degree or higher and 93.6% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (89.5), Spanish (2.7%), Other Indo-European (1.6%), Asian and Pacific Islander (2.2%), and Other (3.9%).

+The median age in the city was 26.5 years.